syncfusion-content/flutter-docs/Flutter/signaturepad/overview.md

 # Overview of Signature Pad

-The Signature Pad widget allows you to capture smooth and more realistic signatures through drawing gestures.
+The SignaturePad widget allows you to capture smooth and more realistic signatures through drawing gestures.
 The widget allows you to save the signature as an image, which can be further synchronized with your devices and documents that need the signature.

 ### Features